Adventure of the Dancing Men Analysis

 - She rebuilt her life and tried to do good for others once she recovered. (strength)

-All in all, I think Elsie comes out better than either Helen or Irene as a woman of character - in her era or ours.
+All in all, Elsie comes out better as a woman of character compared to either Helen or Irene - in her era or ours.

 Pre-Introduction Pronouncement

 The "series of inferences" described above is the example of Pre-Introduction Pronouncement made in this story.
 You will find that Doyle applied a similar technique in many of this short stories.
-It's subtle and you will miss it unless you are looking for it.
-But Watson or Holmes often make a declaration of the something that the case proves.
+(It's subtle and will be missed by those not looking for it.)
+But Watson or Holmes often make an opening declaration of something that the case proves.

 Verbal Kickback

 Mrs. Hudson makes a very brief appearance.
-Those who make TV shows and movies usually give her a more prominent role than Doyle did.
+Movie producers usually give her a more prominent role than Doyle did.
 Examine this dialogue:

 Readers can examine this passage closely and notice several things.
 First Mrs. Hudson is kept as a minor character with a minimal role to play.
 Even though she appears and reappears throughout the stories, she doesn't get much in terms of speaking parts.